12 Sep TAX3 Hearing on digital taxation

 – For one group of countries the problem is user participation, which requires a change in global rules;

-– For 7 other countries, the existent tax system is not up-to-date, but the reform should not be restricted to the digital economy but should be broader;
+– For 7 other countries, the existing tax system is not up-to-date, but the reform should not be restricted to the digital economy but be broader;

 – Another group of countries considers that there are no specific issues regarding the digital economy

-Even when consensus has not been reached, and on 16 March 2018 -after the OECD’s report was published- the US warned the OECD about any unilateral move regarding the taxation of tech giants, the OECD representative in the TAX3 Hearing was optimistic as the US is now open to the discussion of these issues.
+Even when consensus has not been reached, on 16 March 2018 – after the OECD’s report was published – the US warned the OECD about any unilateral move regarding the taxation of tech giants, the OECD representative in the TAX3 Hearing was optimistic as the US is now open to the discussion of these issues.
 Is the US “open for a discussion” now that the EU has prepared a proposal to tax the digital companies, a majority of which are of US origin?

 The European discussion in context

 In July 2017, France’s “Google Tax” was ruled illegal by a Paris court.
 The tax authority was not allowed to assume a PE of Google Ireland in France.
-Following what was evidenced as a problem to tax the GAFA companies (e.g. Google, Amazon, Facebook and Apple), in September 2017, some EU Member States (France, Germany, Spain, and Italy) called for an EU Equalisation tax.
+Evidently, as it was a problem to tax the GAFA companies (e.g. Google, Amazon, Facebook and Apple), in September 2017, some EU Member States (France, Germany, Spain, and Italy) called for an EU Equalisation tax.

 On March 21st, the European Commission presented a proposal for new rules to tax the activity of businesses in the digital economy.